-Mid-Autumn Festival 中秋節 (zhōng qiū jié ) is celebrated by many Asian cultures, held on the night with the brightest full moon, the 15th day of the 8th lunar month, during harvest time.
-This year it is on September 29th.
+Mid-Autumn Festival 中秋節 (zhōng qiū jié) aka Moon Festival is celebrated by many Asian cultures, held on the night with the brightest full moon, the 15th day of the 8th lunar month, during harvest time.
+October 6th, 2025 is the day of festival!

 As one of the biggest holidays in Asia, it is like Thanksgiving, Valentine’s Day, and Easter all rolled into one.
 Family and friends gather together over traditional food, make offerings to ancestors, and eat mooncake while admiring the full moon.
 People may celebrate slightly differently from country to country, region to region, but many eat and drink while waiting for the moon to reach its fullest roundest circle, which symbolizes harmonious union.